Consensual Non-Monogamy: Definition, Types & Tips

 Swingers

 Whether single or in a committed relationship, you may participate in swinging, also known as wife-swapping, husband-swapping, or partner-swapping.
 Swinging is an open, non-monogamous relationship.
 Reasons vary for why people decide to adopt a swinging lifestyle.
 According to proponents, both the quality and amount of sexual activity improve.
 Swinging is a form of sexual experimentation that may appeal to those bored with or seeking variation in their sexual life.
-Swinging is seen as a positive way to release stress and enhance bonds by some couples.
+Swinging is a positive way to release stress and enhance bonds by some couples.

 Kinksters